marcharper/python-ternary/README.md

     sudo python setup.py install
 ```

 New features are still being added to python-ternary.
+The master branch should generally be stable enough for most purposes.

 # Usage, Examples, Plotting Functions